InyTw/Bot-lah/README.md

 node .
 ```
 ### Change leave's & join's chat ID
-> if you need change chat id
+> if you need to change chat id
 > you can go to `index.js` and edit `// <== join's & leave's chat id`

 ```js